 After you have tasted all the delicious Korean dishes at the food market, take part in a cooking class and learn how to make some of your favorites.

-Cooking classes are always a great idea and a great way of diving into the local culture.
-On top of that, once you get back home, you can impress your friends and family with your newly acquired skills.
+Cooking classes are always a great idea and a way to immerse yourself in the local culture.
+Once you get back home, you can impress your friends and family with your newly acquired skills.

 Go on a walk on the Dongbaek Island

 Even though this place is called an island, it is actually a small peninsula turned into a beautiful park.
-It is the perfect place to go for a stroll before dinner or early in the morning.
+It is the perfect place to stroll before dinner or early in the morning.

-The wooden stairs and bridges will take you up and down along the sea, all the way to the other side of the peninsula.
+The wooden stairs and bridges will take you up and down along the sea to the other side of the peninsula.

 Go for a sunset cruise from Mipo or by a private yacht

-We love boats and boat trips no matter if we talk about the sea, ocean, or river.
-And it goes without saying we couldn’t resist hopping on a cruise along the coastline in Busan.
+Whether we talk about the sea, ocean, or river, we love boats and boat trips.
+And we couldn’t resist hopping on a cruise along the coastline in Busan.

-The public boat leaves from Mipo and depending on the season has a different timetable.
+The public boat leaves from Mipo and has a different timetable depending on the season.

-We absolutely loved the sunset cruise and I strongly believe this is the best time of the day you could choose to go.
-While the next boat was much more crowded because people want to see the night lights, by choosing the sunset time we got to see the pink sky AND the night lights.
+We absolutely loved the sunset cruise, and I strongly believe this is the best time of day to go.
+While the next boat was much more crowded because people wanted to see the night lights, by choosing the sunset time, we got to see the pink sky AND the night lights.

-Another option for when you want a bit more privacy is to choose the private yacht cruise.
-While the trip is not 100% private, you will get to share the boat with fewer people and you will enjoy luxury facilities.
+Another option for when you want a bit more privacy is to choose a private yacht cruise.
+While the trip is not 100% private, you will share the boat with fewer people and enjoy luxury facilities.

-The yacht cruise departs from the yachting center at Suyeong Bay, thus 15 minutes away from Haeundae.
+The yacht cruise departs from the yachting center at Suyeong Bay, which is 15 minutes away from Haeundae.

 See the Busan Sand Sculpture Festival